bdurand/production_open_struct/README.md

 It is not a good idea to use OpenStruct in your production code.
 It is much more efficient and safer to just define some simple classes or use `Struct` rather than using OpenStruct.
 However, not everyone sticks to this and you can end up with external libraries in your application that do use OpenStruct.

-This gem solves the production performance problem by simply overriding the code in OpenStruct that defines singleton methods.
-This doesn't have any functional change on OpenStruct objects; you can still use the attribute reader and writer methods.
-However, these will now go through `method_missing` which adds its own overhead.
-However, the additional overhead is limited to just the code reference the OpenStruct objects.
-The global Ruby method cache will not be affected.
+This gem solves the OpenStruct performance issues by simply overriding the code in OpenStruct that defines singleton methods.
+This doesn't have any functional affect on OpenStruct objects; you can still use the attribute reader and writer methods.
+However, these will now go through `method_missing` every time you call them.
+This does add its own overhead but which is far more performant in most cases than defining dynamic methods.
+Furthermore, the global method cache is no longer impacted by creating OpenStruct objects.

 ## Usage